 AGM-88E Advanced Anti- Radiation Guided Missile (AARGM)

-The acquisition strategy for the AARGM Program is based upon U. S. Navy operational requirements; the AARGM program is driven by the conclusion derived from an Analysis of Alternatives for advanced Suppression of Enemy Air Defenses (SEAD) technology.
-Current acquisition strategy is consistent with the FY98 independent program review forwarded to Congress by SECNAV and the FY99 Authorization Report.
-The innovative research AARGM demonstration is fully funded and executable and will result in fabrication of research articles and limited flight testing of the AARGM dual mode seeker with moderate risk.
-The U. S. Navy Project Manager is responsible for Program management and execution.
+The acquisition strategy for the AARGM Program was based upon U. S. Navy operational requirements; the AARGM program was driven by the conclusion derived from an Analysis of Alternatives for advanced Suppression of Enemy Air Defenses (SEAD) technology.
+Current acquisition strategy was consistent with the FY98 independent program review forwarded to Congress by SECNAV and the FY99 Authorization Report.
+The innovative research AARGM demonstration was fully funded and executable and will result in fabrication of research articles and limited flight testing of the AARGM dual mode seeker with moderate risk.
+The U. S. Navy Project Manager was responsible for Program management and execution.
 AARGM's acquisition strategy delineates Industry and Government responsibilities.
 The contract strategy (i. e. software evaluation, control test vehicle development and testing, guided test vehicle development and testing) assigns work package tasks to a primary contractor, Science and Applied Technology (SAT) Corp.
-The SAT contract is funded on an incremental basis with work scope defined in contract options and contract modification statements of work.
+The SAT contract was funded on an incremental basis with work scope defined in contract options and contract modification statements of work.
 Government responsibilities include monitoring, technical assessment and validation of contractor technology development.
 The AARGM technology demonstration was expected to be completed by the end of FY01.

-Developmental and operational testing of the AGM-88E AARGM have not yet been performed.
-According to the DOT&E the system will potentially face two challenges.
-First, the test range infrastructure does not exist to adequately assess the full capabilities of the design with regard totarget discrimination.
+According to the DOT&E the system faced two challenges.
+First, the test range infrastructure did not exist to adequately assess the full capabilities of the design with regard totarget discrimination.
 The target sets must emulate the threat system in physical appearance as well as in the electronic environment.
-DOT&E is working with the Program Manager to develop and fund adequate targets to support testing.
-The second challenge is the limited number of missiles available during testing.
-The number of missiles dedicated to testing is reasonable based on the program's total procurement and available model tools; however, if any test event shot suffers a failure, there is little reserve to retest and verify the results.
+DOT&E was working with the Program Manager to develop and fund adequate targets to support testing.
+The second challenge was the limited number of missiles available during testing.
+The number of missiles dedicated to testing was reasonable based on the program's total procurement and available model tools; however, if any test event shot suffers a failure, there was little reserve to retest and verify the results.

 |Join the GlobalSecurity.org mailing list|